umd-lhcb/ut-hw-doc/docs/lvr/ccmqa.md

 3. Install the CCM master-slave pair on channels 1 & 2 of the LVR.

+    a.
+Note that in the case of a master-slave pair, you CANNOT install 2 masters or 2 slaves on the same 2-channel pair

 4. Set the input voltage of the power supply to \~5.5 V

 5. Note the wave pattern on the first oscilloscope displaying 4